geodynamics/aspect/cookbooks/crustal_deformation/doc/crustal_deformation.md

 Huismans, and Thieulot 2011).

 Brittle failure is approximated by adapting the viscosity to limit the stress that is generated during deformation.
-This &ldquo;cap&rdquo; on the stress level is parameterized in this experiment by the pressure-dependent Drucker Prager yield criterion and we therefore make use of the Drucker-Prager material model (see Section [\[parameters:Material_20model\]][1]) in the
+This "cap" on the stress level is parameterized in this experiment by the pressure-dependent Drucker Prager yield criterion and we therefore make use of the Drucker-Prager material model (see Section [\[parameters:Material_20model\]][1]) in the